aleksispi/aleksispi.github.io/_pages/about.md

 **December 2023 (upcoming):** Presentation for a class of master students at Lund University on the theme "AI for the environment".

-**December 2023 (upcoming):** Presentation for Digitaliseringskonsulterna (Digitalization Consultants) on the theme "AI for the environment".
+**December 2023:** Presentation for Digitaliseringskonsulterna (Digitalization Consultants) on the theme "AI for the environment".

 **October 2023:** Presentation for Lantbrukarnas Riksförbund (Federation of Swedish Farmers) about AI within the agricultural sector.
 Title: _AI within horticulture: Where we are today, and where we may be headed_.